david-tw-tan/checkmywriting-legal/terms-of-service.md

 ## Limitation of Liability

-Check My Writing is provided "as is" without warranties.
+Check My Writing AI is provided "as is" without warranties.
 We are not liable for any damages arising from your use of the service.

 ## Termination